-- Freight costs along the Novorossiysk-west coast India (Suezmax), Primorsk-west coast India and Ust-Luga-west coast India routes - Turkish Straits demurrage on the Novorossiysk-WCI route - · Cargo insurance - Additional war risk premiums in the Black Sea and Baltic Sea - · Port fees in Novorossiysk, Primorsk and Ust-Luga - Crude loading costs in Novorossiysk, Primorsk and Ust-Luga - Cost of pipeline delivery from Nizhnevartovsk to Novorossiysk, Primorsk and Ust-Luga, respectively (average through Platina and Yurgamysh)
+- Freight costs along the Novorossiysk-west coast India (Suezmax), Primorsk-west coast India and Ust-Luga-west coast India routes - Turkish Straits demurrage on the Novorossiysk-WCI route - · Cargo insurance - Additional war risk premiums in the Black Sea and Baltic Sea - · Port fees in Novorossiysk, Primorsk and Ust-Luga - · Crude loading costs in Novorossiysk, Primorsk and Ust-Luga - Cost of pipeline delivery from Nizhnevartovsk to Novorossiysk, Primorsk and Ust-Luga, respectively (average through Platina and Yurgamysh)

+The calculation does not include transportation losses, port demurrage, commissions, bank loan expenses, market structure or other costs that may occur.
 Prices are also published including VAT.
 If the underlying formula price is negative, the VAT-inclusive price is not published for that day and the VAT-inclusive monthly average is published by adding VAT to the average formula price for the month.